 Alex Kentsis, MD, PhD

 Research FocusCancer biologist and pediatric oncologist Alex Kentsis leads research in the functional proteomics and genomic plasticity of refractory childhood cancers.

 - PhD, New York University

-- Pediatric Hematology-Oncology Fellowship, Dana-Farber Cancer Institute and Boston Children’s Hospital, Harvard Medical School
+- Pediatric Hematology-Oncology Fellowship, Dana-Farber Cancer Institute, Residency in Pediatrics, Boston Children’s Hospital, Harvard Medical School

-- MD and PhD, Mount Sinai School of Medicine and New York University
+- MD, PhD, Mount Sinai School of Medicine and New York University

 - AB, SM, University of Chicago